winterkultist/js2ts/README.md

 ## Change project to Typescript

 - Run `npm install typescript`
-- Add a `tsconfig.json` on root with
+- Create a new file called `tsconfig.json` on root with this content:
 ```
 {
   "compilerOptions": {